 2018 Mélanie Pfister Rendez-Vous en Blanc

-This stunning white blend has Pinot Blanc, Pinot Gris, Riesling, with 6% or so of Gewurztraminer all declassified from Alsace!
+This stunning white blend has 36% Pinot Blanc, 28% Pinot Gris, 28% Riesling, and 8% Gewurztraminer all declassified from Alsace!
 This amazing value is bottled under the Vin de France appellation so it can be bottled in a more familiar Burgundy bottle rather than the traditional tall Alsatian bottle.
 Each variety is raised for around 18 months in steel on its lees before being blended and then bottled.
 Dry, fresh, and aromatic, this is meant to be an easy, delicious preface to Alsace!

 Tasting Notes: The blend of different grape varieties gives this wine a lovely, seamless personality, with a lovely bouquet of nectarine, pear, a touch of orange, a hint of menthol and plenty of floral shadings.
 On the palate the wine is bright, full-bodied and complex, with fine balance of zesty acids and a long, classy finish.